RiquelmoFerreira/Python_SQL_Integration/README.md

 This project was done during the hands-on training of the Python for Data Analysis course carried out by Hashtag Programação

-The project is an analysis of the closing value of the shares of the Brazilian retail company Magalu from 2021 to 2022, in this project the Python language and its libraries Numpy, Pandas, Seaborn, Matplotlib and Plotly were used in the Jupyter Notebook environment
+A simple integration between Python and SQL, in this project the Python language and Pyodbc library were used in the Jupyter Notebook environment

 ## MySQL Overview
 ![InitialVision](https://github.com/RiquelmoFerreira/Python_SQL_Integration/blob/main/Imagem1.png)